LogeshVel/simple_restapi/README.md

     }
 }

-// here if you want to update the "addr" then for the PUT endpoint we have pass the below body
+// here if you want to update the "addr" then for the PUT endpoint we have to pass the below body

 {
     "name": "Logesh",